 - Dealing with change, using our brains

 The coming ice age1 was a moderately big deal for science geeks, back in the 1950s and 60s.

 Journalists talked about “global cooling” in the 1970s, based on data collected since the 1940s.
 The data was real, the analysis was dubious.
-Apparently most scientists figured global temperatures had been rising, on average, and would continue doing so.
+Apparently most scientists figured global temperatures had been falling, on average, and would continue doing so.